Is Rising Housing Inventory in Dallas Good for First-Time Buyers in 2026?

 -

-How Inventory Affects Prices for Entry-Level Buyers
+How Inventory Impacts Prices

-Rising inventory doesn’t automatically mean prices crash.
+Rising inventory does not automatically mean prices crash.

-| Market Shift | Impact on First-Time Buyers |
+| Market Shift | Buyer Impact |

 |---|---|